d4vidcn/routeros_ssh_connector/README.md

 del router
 ```

-Output return `True` if no errors are encountered.
+Output returns `True` if no errors are encountered.
 In other case, returns the error itself:

     True